mk-fg/fgtk/README.rst

 ``-f/--git-ls-file`` option allows to run potentially-unsafe "git ls-files" command separately, or use file lists from some other non-git source.
+There's also a bunch of uid/gid mangling options, to output these as dec/hex numbers or offset/mask in some way.

 systemd_
 ^^^^^^^^